 You can also follow hashtags on LinkedIn, meaning posts containing a certain hashtag will start appearing in your newsfeed.

 Hashtags are a great way to let the LinkedIn algorithm know what your post is about and the audience it is intended for.
 Usually, it will recommend ~10 hashtags you might consider using based on the keywords already visible in your post.

 I usually include most of those and a few more at the very bottom of my post so it doesn’t interfere with the look and feel of my content, but it gives LinkedIn the information it needs to distribute my content to those it will be relevant for.

 Hailey Friedman – cofounder of GrowthBar, the #1 SEO tool for growth

 For now, hashtags and the ability to search them only work on content posted on LinkedIn, so it’s not working on profiles and company pages.
 If you include them in your profile or company page, people won’t be able to find them using search, and they also don’t turn into a blue clickable link.

-The good news though is that they work excellent when posting content.
+The good news is that they work excellently when posting content.

 You can use hashtags on LinkedIn:

 - to your advantage when creating content so other people can more easily discover your content